Real Estate Image Editing: How to Fix Lens Distortion?

 2. The need to use lenses

 There are a ton of real estate photography lenses in the market and the most popular of them are the wide angles and fish-eyes.
-These capture a lengthy side to side landscape, giving an even better output that most panoramic real estate photos have.
+These capture a lengthy side-to-side landscape, giving an even better output than most panoramic real estate photos have.
 The drawback however is the curvature that gets captured because of the spherical shape of the lens.
 Fret not as real estate image editing has also got this covered with built-in modules that target even the nastiest distortions.

 How Do You Remove Lens Distortion from an Image?